jkroepke/helm-secrets/docs/ArgoCD Integration.md

 # Usage

+> **⚠ WARNING: Avoid wrapper scripts**
+> There are a lot of tutorials around ArgoCD and helm-secrets which introduce a wrapper.
+Latest versions of helm-secrets does not need such wrapper.
+The mentioned wrapper script may be the source of additional incompabilities, like `file secrets+gpg-import://.. not found`.
+The steps documented on this page works only without a configured wrapper script.

 An Argo CD Application can use the downloader plugin syntax to use encrypted value files.
 There are three methods how to use an encrypted value file.
 - Method 1: Mount the private key from a kubernetes secret as volume